h1ddenpr0cess20/ultravision/docs/cli.md

 ### Auto-discovery

 Pass `--auto-discover` when you don’t want to type `--api-base`/`--model`.
 UltraVision will instantiate the bundled `VisionModelDiscovery`, scan localhost plus LAN ranges for LM Studio/Ollama servers, and pick the first vision-capable model.
 Use `--prefer-service ollama` if you’d like Ollama options ranked first, override the probe ports with `--lm-studio-port` / `--ollama-port`, and add extra model substrings (e.g., `gemma3`) via `--discovery-models`.
 If no servers are reachable the CLI exits early so you can provide manual values instead.

+### Running directly against Ollama

+- Ensure `ollama serve` is running and that you’ve pulled a multimodal model (e.g., `ollama pull llava:13b` or another `*vl` build).
+- Point UltraVision at the Ollama endpoint with `--api-base http://localhost:11434` (or the host/port where Ollama listens).
+- Pass the Ollama model name via `--model` (e.g., `--model llava:13b`).
+- Auto-discovery already scans the Ollama port; add `--prefer-service ollama` to bias selection toward Ollama hosts when both LM Studio and Ollama are available.
+- When running inside Docker, forward the Ollama port or add `--add-host host.docker.internal:host-gateway` and set `--api-base http://host.docker.internal:11434`.

 ### Resume and deduplication